1,000+ Opportunities

 Program participants are expected to complete and return TAP-I program surveys which are sent via email.
 Missouri Assistive Technology

-Based on current listing details, eligibility includes: Persons with disabilities who have difficulties using the internet due to their disability, Missouri residents.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Persons with disabilities who have difficulties using the internet due to their disability, Missouri residents.
+Confirm the full requirements in the official notice before applying.